-You should have had at least four years regular tuition or grade 5 equivalent or above.
+You need at least four years regular tuition or grade 5 equivalent or above.
 You will need to follow written and verbal instructions in English and engage in class discussions.

 How will I be taught, and will there be any work outside the class?

-You will learn through tutor explanation and demonstration, playing in the group and individually, and class discussion.
+Classes are taught through through tutor explanation and demonstration, class discussion, and playing technical work, studies, solo and ensemble repertoire.
 Music provided by the tutor will cater for the range of levels of experience in this class.
-You are expected to practise regularly between sessions (at least 30 minutes 5 times per week).
+A daily practise routine is essential for progress at this level (at least 30 mins 5 times per week is recommended).